msoneal0/MRCI/docs/intern_commands/rm_sub_ch.md

 ### Description ###

-remove a sub-channel given in -sub_name for the channel given in -ch_name. only the channel owner-level(1) and admin-level(2) is allowed to do this. only the channel owner-level(1) and admin-level(2) is allowed to do this.
+remove a sub-channel given in -sub_name for the channel given in -ch_name. only the channel owner-level(1) and admin-level(2) is allowed to do this. all sessions that currently have this sub-channel open will be forced to close it.